Price range: $34.95 through $59.95

 DEER MAGNET PERSIMMON

-All grafted persimmons trees will be sold between 1′-2′($22.00) 2′ – 3′ ($32.00) and 3′ – 5′ ($42.00).
 These trees are grafted, which is defined as using plant tissue from the original tree and attaching it to the new roots.
 This essentially gives you an identical tree of the one you see in the picture and description.

 POLLINATION FOR DEER MAGNET PERSIMMON

-Deer Magnet persimmon tree is self fruitful and will produce seedless fruit without pollination through parthenocarpy (the development of a fruit without prior fertilization).
+Deer Magnet persimmon tree is self-fruitful and will produce seedless fruit without pollination through parthenocarpy (the development of a fruit without prior fertilization).
 If you’re wishing to have seeded fruit, I would recommend planting at least 3 of our cold hardy, highly vigorous seedlings in your Persimmons orchard if you wanted to have fruit with seeds in it.
 There is no need if you just want abundant fruit that will be seedless.

 PLANTING INSTRUCTIONS

-Persimmons will do best when planted in well drained fertile loam soil with a pH of 6 to 7.
-However they are very adaptable to many soil types and conditions.
+Persimmons will do best when planted in well-drained, fertile loam soil with a pH of 6 to 7.
+However, they are very adaptable to many soil types and conditions.
 Persimmons tolerate even being planted in heavy soils such as clay and a pH as low 5.5 as long as adequate nutrients are available.
 Persimmons require adequate drainage for proper growth and do not plant in wet areas.

 If you have not completed a soil test and improved your soil.
 I would recommend mixing 1/2 to 1 ounce of 0-20-20 granular fertilizer in your soil at the time of planting.
 The first number tells you percentage of nitrogen contained in the fertilizer.
 Nitrogen applied directly to the roots of the tree will cause death to your tree, make sure the first number is zero.
 Nitrogen is very mobile in the soil.
 You can apply a small amount of Nitrogen the following year as needed.
 The 2nd and 3rd numbers are Phosphorus and Potassium.
-Apply these two nutrients at or well before the time of planting, because they are basically immobile in the soil, they will need mixed in through the soil.
-We recommend completing a soil test and making amendments for best results.
+Apply these two nutrients at or well before the time of planting, because they are basically immobile in the soil, they will need to be mixed in through the soil.
+We recommend completing a soil test and making amendments for the best results.

-Persimmon trees are very drought tolerant once established, as they grow a very extensive root system.
+Persimmon trees are very drought-tolerant once established, as they grow a very extensive root system.
 The trees grafted to this rootstock will give you a mature height of 60′ to 80′.
 A recommended tree spacing of 25′ to 30′.
 Plant in a location that receives at least 6 hours of sunlight for optimal growth and fruit production.
-Persimmons are very shade tolerant and will produce abundantly but need to receive sunlight on the tree for tree health, and tree growth, fruit is a given even in the shade.
+Persimmons are very shade-tolerant and will produce abundantly but need to receive sunlight on the tree for tree health, and tree growth.
+Fruit is a given even in the shade.
 You can really use your imagination when spacing persimmon trees.

 SHIPPING/PICK UP